protectai/nbdefense/CONTRIBUTING.md

 Thanks for contributing!
 In order to open a PR into the NB Defense project, you'll have to follow these steps:

-1. Fork the repo
+1. Fork the repo and clone your fork locally
+2. Run `make install-dev` from the root of your forked repo to setup your environment
-2. Make your changes
+3. Make your changes
-3. Submit a pull request
+4. Submit a pull request

 After these steps have been completed, someone on our team at Protect AI will review the code and help merge in your changes!